“CND Shellac; natural nails have never looked better.”

 - Shellac polish application with any of the gorgeous 160+ nail colours to choose from

-- Finished with a drop of ‘Solar Oil’ to moisturise the cuticles and protect the nails from water and chemicals.
+- Finished with a ‘Solar Oil’ drop to moisturise the cuticles and protect the nails from water and chemicals.

 A Shellac nail appointment will usually take no more than 40 minutes unless you require removal, in which case 1 hour.
-For nails and toes, allow one hour.
+For nails and toes, allow one hour and twenty minutes.

-Shellac nail polish has taken the world by storm since 1979, and it’s no surprise.
+Unsurprisingly, Shellac nail polish has taken the world by storm since 1979.

 The CND brand has been one of the best and most popular innovations found in nail salons today.
 People across the globe fell in love with having a perfect, long-lasting, chip-free manicure for weeks at a time.